DOC-SAFETY-EEP-2024Issued by UPMRC Safety Department

 Regular Mock Drills

 UPMRC conducts periodic emergency mock drills in coordination with CISF, Agra Police, UP Fire Services, and NDRF.
-These drills simulate scenarios including fire, tunnel evacuation, derailment, and security threats.
+These drills simulate fire, tunnel evacuation, derailment, and security-threat scenarios.

-Drills are typically conducted during non-revenue hours (before 6 AM or after 10 PM) to avoid passenger inconvenience.
-Completion of each drill is reported to the Commissioner of Metro Rail Safety (CMRS).
+Drills are usually conducted during non-revenue hours to avoid passenger inconvenience, and each completed drill is reported to the Commissioner of Metro Rail Safety.

 Fire Drill